Derrick Adams

 Derrick Adams (born 1970) is an American visual and performance artist and curator.
-Much of Adams' work is centered around his Black identity, frequently referencing patterns, images, and themes of Black culture in America.
+Much of Adams' work is centered around his Black identity, frequently referencing patterns, images, and themes of Black culture in America, with a focus on what critics have referred to as "Black Joy".
 Adams has additionally worked as a fine art professor, serving as a faculty member at Maryland Institute College of Art.
+Adams is represented by Gagosian Gallery.

 Early life and education

 Derrick Adams was born in 1970 in Baltimore, Maryland.
 After briefly teaching elementary school, Adams attended the Pratt Institute.
 Following his 1996 graduation, Adams earned his MFA from Columbia University, completing his degree in 2003.